Shopify/hydrogen-v1/docs/framework/sessions.md

 ### Considerations

 - The `useSession` hook is unavailable within client components.
-If your client components need access to session data, get the data within server components and explicitly pass to the client the data the client needs.
+If your client components need access to session data, get the data within server components and explicitly pass the data to client components.
 The session is likely to contain privileged data, so you should avoid passing _all_ session data to the client.
 - Updating session data should not happen within server components or client components.
 Instead, update session data within API routes.
-- The `useSession()` hook will suspend while
+- The `useSession()` hook will suspend when called.
+The length of the suspense depends on where the session data is stored.

 ## Sessions within API routes